SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Algorithm Design

 \end{assumption}

-\begin{assumption} (Unbiased Gradient Estimator) Let $\nabla f_s(\boldsymbol{w})$ denote the gradients derived from the labeled data on the PS and $\nabla f_{u,i}(\boldsymbol{w}_i)$ denote the gradients derived from the unlabeled data of client $i$, the gradient estimators are unbiased as:
+\begin{assumption} (Unbiased Gradient Estimator) Let $\nabla f_s(\boldsymbol{w})$ and $\nabla f_{u,i}(\boldsymbol{w}_i)$ separately denote the gradients derived from the labeled data on the PS and from the unlabeled data of client $i$.
+The gradient estimators are unbiased as:

 \end{assumption}